-You may be curious as to why we’ve included cinnamon as one of our fat burning foods.
+You may be curious why we’ve included cinnamon as one of our fat-burning foods.
 But it turns out that this spice has more than one special role in weight gain prevention.

-“Cinnamon has been found to help balance blood sugar levels, therefore helping stop the body store fat,” she tells us.
-“When blood sugar levels are imbalanced, there is a constant shunting mechanism going on – with insulin working hard to remove glucose from a high sugar/carb diet and sending it to the safety (from getting it out of the bloodstream perspective) of the fat cells.”
+There are further fat-burning benefits too, as nutritionist Suzie points out, “Cinnamon has been found to help balance blood sugar levels, therefore helping stop the body store fat,” she tells us.
+“When blood sugar levels are imbalanced, there is a constant shunting mechanism - with insulin working hard to remove glucose from a high sugar/carb diet and sending it to the safety (from getting it out of the bloodstream perspective) of the fat cells.”

-Incorporate into your daily diet by sprinkling some on your morning porridge or adding to smoothies.
+Incorporate it into your daily diet by sprinkling some on your morning porridge or adding it to smoothies.